shdlabs/SSTorytime/docs/API.md

 * `GetDBArrowsMatchingArrowName(ctx PoSST,s string) []ArrowPtr` - Find a list of arrows matching the given name as a substring.

-* `GetDBNodeArrowNodeMatchingArrowPtrs(ctx PoSST,arrows []ArrowPtr) []NodeArrowNode` - Get a list of NodeArrowNode relations that involve the given arrow pointer type.
+* `GetDBNodeArrowNodeMatchingArrowPtrs(ctx PoSST,chapter string,cn []string,arrows []ArrowPtr) []NodeArrowNode` - Get a list of NodeArrowNode relations that involve the given arrow pointer type.

 * `GetDBArrowByName(ctx PoSST,name string) ArrowPtr` - Return the arrow pointer for the given exact name.